Skip to main content

 Can you reverse a hash?

-No. Cryptographic hash functions are designed to be one-way functions.
+No. Cryptographic hash functions are one-way.

-Why are hashes important in blockchain?
+Why is hashing important in blockchain?